 Reasons to file a personal injury lawsuit will vary from case to case.
 Personal injury lawsuits generally are brought about due to the negligence of another individual.
 In addition, the causes of these injuries can vary widely: injuries caused by a defective product, such as a defective firearm or machine; abuse suffered by those in positions of authority; negligent drivers in car, motorcycle and truck accidents and negligent security or unsafe conditions are just a few of the many.

 Every personal injury case is different.
 The time it will take to resolve your case will depend on the complexities of that case: who are the defendants, what is the nature of the claim, who is defending the claim, and in what court is your case pending.
-One can generally plan on 12 to 16 months between meeting with an attorney and a reasonable chance at a trial date.
-During that time period an attorney will try to resolve the case, if the opportunity arises.
+One can generally plan on 16 to 18 months between meeting with an attorney and a reasonable chance at a trial date.
+During that time an attorney will try to resolve the case, if the opportunity arises.
 Keep in mind it can take a couple of months to just investigate and evaluate a case.
-Once a case is filed, it will take approximately a year to have any reasonable chance to resolve it through settlement or trial.
+Once a case is filed, it will take approximately 12 to 14 months to have any reasonable chance to resolve it through settlement or trial.

 If you suffer an injury and believe you may have a personal injury case the following steps briefly outline what to expect.
 If you would like more information on what it takes to prepare for a personal injury case, check out Timothy Monsees’s book, “Preparing for a Personal Injury Case, What you Need to Know”.

 This is not only vital for your overall health and safety but is also a vital step in successfully recovering proper compensation.
 Seeking medical help right away, documents any injuries suffered during the accident.
 Failure to seek medical attention may result in you having a difficult time proving, to insurance companies and other parties, the extent of the injuries you suffered during the accident.

 Step 2: Consult with a Lawyer